Paint Coverage Calculator

 Brick & Block Calculator

-Free brick calculator.
-Calculate bricks or blocks needed for any wall.
-Subtract doors and windows, includes mortar volume and cost estimate.
+Work out how many bricks or blocks a wall needs.
+Subtract doors and windows, and get a mortar volume and cost estimate.

-Free tile calculator.
-Calculate tiles needed for any room or area.
-Supports rectangular and L-shaped rooms, multiple areas, grout joints, boxes and cost estimate.
+Work out how many tiles a room or area needs.
+Supports rectangular and L-shaped rooms, multiple areas, grout joints, boxes, and cost estimates.

 Calculate fuel cost for any trip by distance and consumption rate.